vandycknick/teleport/examples/chart/teleport-cluster/README.md

 Finally, configure the DNS for `teleport.example.com` to point to the newly created LoadBalancer.

-Note: this getting-started uses the built-in ACME client to get certificates.
+Note: this guide uses the built-in ACME client to get certificates.
 In this setup, Teleport nodes cannot be replicated.
 If you want to run multiple Teleport replicas, you must provide a certificate through `tls.existingSecretName` or by installing [cert-manager](https://cert-manager.io/docs/) and setting the `highAvailability.certManager.*` values.